maghnus/swgohLambdaUpgrade/README.md

 # swgohLambdaUpgrade
-This is a quick and dirty python script to run in lambda that will pull a guilds chars from the swgoh.help api and stores in dynamo, and posts the upgrades/unlocks to discord
+This is a quick and dirty python script to run in AWS Lambda that will pull a guilds chars from the swgoh.help API and stores in dynamo, and posts the upgrades/unlocks to discord